 Step 5 Go-live!

 The time has now come to take the software officially into use.
 During the first working day your consultant will be present to answer questions and to check that everything is running smoothly.

 Step 6 Aftercare

 Do you like the idea of scheduling some aftercare days during the first few weeks after ‘go-live’?
 No problem.
-During this phase the project manager will speak to you about the role of the Customer Service Centre that you can contact for questions and if any incidents occur, and he will introduce you to your new contact: the account manager.
+During this phase the project manager will speak to you about the role of the Customer Service Centre that you can contact for questions and if any incidents occur, and he will introduce you to your new contact: the account manager or customer success manager.

 Step 7 Project evaluation

 It will come as no surprise that we would like to evaluate the project once it has been completed and continuously improve our service.
 For that reason we will give you an evaluation form that you can complete online.
 This may be helpful to your organisation in later projects.